 Book Group

-The venue where we meet has changed.
-We will still meet on the fourth Wednesday of each month, the new venue is upstairs at The Swan, Dobcross.
+We meet on the fourth Wednesday of each month, upstairs at The Swan, Dobcross.
 Discussion starts promptly at 7.30 pm.

 You are welcome to join us.
 Come along and see what it’s all about, even if you haven’t read the book for the month.